 Myth: You need a large data set for TAR

-The earliest iterations of technology-assisted review (TAR) required iterative rounds of training and large heterogeneous data sets to have the best results.
+The earliest versions of technology-assisted review (TAR) required iterative rounds of training and large heterogeneous data sets to have the best results.
 Now, with tools leveraging deep learning and CAL, practitioners begin gaining insight after only the first few documents coded, and we have seen substantial benefits for data sets of only a few thousand.

 CAL and analytics create massive efficiency in review speed and, more importantly, time to insight.
 For even a small investigation or preliminary first peek at data CAL reduces time to evidence.